 Growing our family one aviator at a time is now a reality bringing pilots from around the country to fly together, support each other, and enjoy life.
 Cherokees to Oshkosh welcomes PA24, PA28, and PA32 pilots.

-Dwane "Ferg" Ferguson – Director of Air Operations
+Dwane "Ferg" Ferguson – Former Director of Air Operations

 American Airlines’ loss was CtO’s gain.
 Ferg joined Cherokees to Oshkosh in the very beginning in 2010, organizing and refining the formation procedures we enjoy today.
 He has organized clinics across the country providing support in person with the intent to make the clinics self-sustaining.
 A very successful endeavor as we now have clinics coast-to-coast and North to South.
 In addition, he has added a level of training that far exceeds anything necessary for the CtO arrival to Oshkosh that brings a greater level of safety, but also a great level of satisfaction to those wishing to reach new heights performance in the art of formation flying.
 Many of our pilots prefer the more sedate training necessary to accomplish the simple CtO arrival, but take the additional training as an added bonus that makes them supremely confident in their airmanship and ability to avoid an unhappy encounter even at close range.